PEDESTRIAN CROSSING THE STREET HIT BY VEHICLE BECAUSE OF DRIVER INATTENTION – MN ATTORNEYS

 Access the full report at www.ghsa.org.

 If you or a loved one are hit by an auto while crossing a street or hit by a car in the crosswalk, call our office and speak with a best MN attorney.
 An experienced pedestrian injury lawyer will explain your rights to you, and further investigate your case if appropriate.
-Pam Rochlin has been voted a Minnesota Super Lawyer and we have 25 years’ experience successfully representing hundreds of people injured in a car accident, including many pedestrian accident cases.
+Pam Rochlin has been voted a Minnesota Super Lawyer and we have 25 years’ experience successfully representing hundreds of people injured in car accident and pedestrian accident cases.
 You can meet with one of our lawyers at our offices in St. Louis Park, Edina, Minneapolis, or Woodbury.
 Our attorneys also will come to your home to discuss your pedestrian case in St. Paul, Roseville, Anoka, Burnsville, Plymouth, Eden Prairies, Maple Grove, Cottage Grove, Chaska, Chanhassen, Forest Lake, Brooklyn Center, Brooklyn Park, and other cities throughout Minnesota.